Canadian Heritage Minutes are awesome.

-The takeaway: The First Nations gave us syrup in the early 18th century, one of the many fair trades we had with them over a 400-year period.
+The takeaway: Indigenous people gave us syrup in the early 18th century, one of the many fair trades we had with them over a 400-year period.

 Heritage Factor: 4.8.
 We’ve got awkward meetings of different cultures, somebody saying something in a different language, snow, a weird jump cut, but it’s all fairly rote.
 We’ve also got the declaration that sugar is Part of Our Heritage.
 And if sugar can get that designation, why not wheat?
 Or grass?
 Or air?

 Canadian Factor: 4.7.
 DID YOU KNOW WE HAVE MAPLE SYRUP?
 It’s the only food-based Heritage Minute we have, which frankly is probably for the best.
 I don’t think we’re collectively ready for a poutine Minute.

 The plot: We start with some delightful French banter and…oh, Historica Canada released only the French version on YouTube.
 Here’s a link to the English one.
 Anyway, there’s delightful banter in a RCAF Mass, until it quickly shifts to an air battle over France which, for Heritage Minutes, has pretty high production values.

 Everyone in Mynarski’s plane agrees they need to jump off, but there’s one person named Brophy trapped in his turret.
 Mynarski sticks around to try and rescue him, but eventually catches on fire.
 Brophy pleads with him to leave so that he might survive, so Mynarski gives him one final salute and jumps.
 We end with the narrator:

 “Brophy, trapped in his turret, miraculously survived the crash to tell of heroism of Andrew Mynarski, VC, who died of his burns.”